soliverr/ansible-nginx/README.md

 * ``nginx_ssl_cipher_suite``: SSL cipher suites to support (string, default is in defaults/main.yml)
 * ``tlsparams_template``: Template to use for tls_params (string, default: builtin_tls_params.j2)

+## nginx_vhosts

+This role allows to deploy vhosts using the ``nginx_vhosts`` list variable.

+There are two approaches to this.
+The first one is to pass a templates to the role:

+    nginx_vhosts:
+      - servername: myveryownhost.example.com
+        template: mytemplate.j2
+        myowntemplatevariable: True

+The above specified ``myowntemplatevariable`` is not mandatory.
+It may be accessed from the template by using ``{{ item.myowntemplatevariable }}``.

+The second approach is to use the provided ``builtin_rproy.j2`` template which is a standard reverse proxy with a HTTP 302 redirect to HTTPS for all HTTP requests.

+Below is a sample ``nginx_vhosts`` with all possible options.

+    nginx_vhosts:
+      - servername: reverseproxy.example.com
+        sslcert: mycert.pem
+        sslkey:  mykey.key
+        upstreamserver: backend.example.com
+        https_port: 90001                       #default: 443
+        http_port: 9000                         #default: 80
+        sslcertbasepath: /certs                 #default: Debian: ``/etc/ssl/certs`` CentOS: ``/etc/pki/tls/certs``
+        sslkeybasepath: /keys                   #default: Debian: ``/etc/ssl/private`` CentOS: ``/etc/pki/tls/private``
+        maxbodysize: 0                          #default: 10m
+        upstreamserverproto: https              #default: http

 ## Example Playbook

     - hosts: all